mddazure/entra-gsa-lab/README.md

 ![image](images/quick_access.png)

-:question: Quick Access applications should be accessible to all usersin the tenant without further configuration.
+:question: Quick Access applications should be accessible to all users in the tenant without further configuration.
 However, testing at the time of this writing in August 2024 shows that users must still be specifically added to the Enterprise application created by  the Quick Access configuration.

 Navigate to the Enterprise appliction, click Users and groups and add individual users.